 Community Participation and Support

 Future Ready Collier is aware of these challenges, and works closely with its early learning network partners.
-These include Child’s Path, Fun Time Early Childhood Academy, Grace Place for Children and Families, Guadalupe Center, Pathways Early Education Center of Immokalee, and Redlands Christmas Migrant Association (RCMA).
+These include Child’s Path, Fun Time Early Childhood Academy, Grace Place for Children and Families, Guadalupe Center, Pathways Early Education Center of Immokalee, and Redlands Christian Migrant Association (RCMA).
 Additional support is received through the Early Learning Coalition of Southwest Florida.

 Outside of a classroom setting, many local, regional, and state partners engage, directly or indirectly, in early childhood development.
 For instance, Healthcare Network is instrumental in delivering healthcare services to mothers and children.
 The Safe & Healthy Children’s Coalition, a program through NCH Healthcare System and the Naples Children and Education Foundation, provides information about safety and health-focused outcomes for children starting in infancy.
 The Healthy Start Coalition provides information and support to in-need mothers and babies.
 Early Steps is administered throughout Florida to provide early intervention for developmentally at-risk children from birth to 3 years of age.
 There are countless others who help to ensure that Collier County’s youngest get the help they need to thrive.